mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ### void SetConnection([AdgConnection value](/reference/datagate/datagate-client/adg-connection.html))

-Sets the specified value for the connection of the As400Program instance.
+Sets the connection to be used by the program.

 ```cs
 void SetConnection(AdgConnection value)